AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

 ## Use dnsmasq

-1. Install dnsmasq using following commands:
+1. Install dnsmasq using the following commands:

     `sudo apt updatesudo`